 Our primary business objective is to maximize long-term shareholder value through the monetization of our land-based assets.
 A key element of our strategy is to entitle and then develop large-scale mixed use master planned residential and commercial/industrial real estate projects to serve the growing populations of Southern and Central California.
 Our mixed use master planned residential developments have been, or are in the process of being, approved or re-approved, to collectively include up to 34,783 housing units, and more than 35 million square feet of commercial space.
-We have obtained entitlements on Mountain Village at Tejon Ranch, or MV.
+We have obtained entitlements on Mountain Village at Tejon Ranch (MV).
 We are working with Kern County on re-entitlement efforts by preparing supplemental environmental documentation for Grapevine at Tejon Ranch, or Grapevine.
-Lastly, in December 2018, the Los Angeles County Board of Supervisors voted in favor of our plan to develop Centennial at Tejon Ranch, or Centennial, taking an additional step toward approving the mixed-use residential community.
 On April 30, 2019, the Los Angeles County Board of Supervisors gave final approval to the specific plan for Centennial.
 The specific plan includes 19,333 residential units and more than 10.1 million square feet of commercial space.
 We are currently engaged in entitlement, construction, commercial sales and leasing at our fully operational commercial/industrial center Tejon Ranch Commerce Center, or TRCC.
 All of these efforts are supported by diverse revenue streams generated from other operations, including commercial real estate, farming, mineral resources, ranch operations, and our various joint ventures.